phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Simulator Tests  pts/simulator
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a simulator software test.

+#### Single-Threaded Workloads In Pts  pts/single-threaded
+This is a collection of test profiles that have been detected to be single-threaded or only very poorly CPU threaded.

 #### Solaris Operating System Tests  pts/solaris
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the solaris Operating System.